funfungho/abzLinux/the_linux_command_line/17_searching_4_files.md

 - 2 ways
     1. Traditional way: using the external command `xargs`
     2. Using a new feature in `find` itself
-        - By changing the trailing semicolon character to a plus sign, we activate the capability of `find` to combine the results of the search into an argument list for a single execution of the desired command
+        - By changing the trailing semicolon character to a **plus sign**, we activate the capability of `find` to combine the results of the search into an argument list for a single execution of the desired command

             ```bash
             find ~ -type f -name 'foo*' -exec ls -l '{}' +